-6.10 Local authorities have a duty to keep their action plans up to date.
-Section 84(4) of the 1995 Act states that an authority may from time to time revise an action plan.
-Whenever an action plan is revised, local authorities must consult the Scottish Ministers and other statutory consultees (see Schedule 11(1) (c) of the 1995 Act).
+6.19 Local authorities have a duty to keep their action plans up to date.
+Section 84(4) of the 1995 Act states that an authority may from time-to-time revise an action plan.
+The Scottish Government now requires that all action plans are reviewed and republished on a five-yearly cycle from date of initial publication or from the date specified above (for current action plans).
+Where the circumstances change significantly within the AQMA this should trigger an automatic review of the action plan for appropriateness (to ensure measures will achieve compliance within as short a time as possible).
+Whenever an action plan is revised, local authorities must consult the Scottish Ministers and other statutory consultees (as outlined in schedule 11(1) (c) of the 1995 Act).